danp/hfxdotbike/content/kidical-mass/rides/2025/ride-jul-13.md

 * See the map below for more details of the route
 * The school grounds at Westmount have: benches & picnic tables for seating, multiple playground sites, a gaga ball pit, and a large sports field.
 There is a single portable toilet at the playground, near the splash pad.
 The Westmount Splash Pad will be open to cool off after the ride.
 * We’ll provide snacks & prizes at the destination.
+* [Halifax Cycles](https://halifaxcycles.com/) will be offering family e-bike test rides at the end of the ride.

 {{< kidical-mass/ride-with-gps id="51263196" >}}